 As you start your journey of recovery, you may learn that other painful experiences contribute to your likelihood of misusing or overdosing on fentanyl.
 Long-term counseling and medical services can help you develop a treatment plan to manage physical or psychological suffering.

 This support can help you safely manage other issues affecting your health and reduce your risk of developing an opioid dependence or overdose.
-Call (800) 662-HELP (4357) today to speak with a treatment specialist about which program is best for you.
+Call 800-405-1685 (Who Answers?) today to speak with a treatment specialist about which program is best for you.

 What is Fentanyl?

 First developed in the late 1950s by a Belgian pharmaceutical company, fentanyl has received attention from medical professionals for its potential for pain management.2 Then and now, fentanyl has received fame and notoriety for its fast-acting effects.
 The potency of fentanyl far outpaces that of other opiate-type substances, including morphine and heroin.

 Common street names for fentanyl include:3

 - Tango and Cash

 - Centers for Disease Control and Prevention.
 (2020, December 18).
 Overdose Deaths Accelerating During COVID-19.

 - Kuczyńska, K., Grzonkowski, P., Kacprzak, Ł., & Zawilska, J. B. (2018).
 Abuse of fentanyl: An emerging problem to face.
 Forensic Science International, 289, 207–214.